 The truck is equipped with a static-return-toneutral function.
 If the control handle is held in its working range (A) when the truck is turned on, the travel function will not operate.
 The control handle must then be briefly returned to either end position and then moved back into its working range to enable travel.

 Switching the truck off

-To turn the truck off, remove the key from its slot.
+To turn the truck off, turn the key switch counter-clockwise to the off position.
 The indicator unit display will turn off.